cbmLAD/cbmLAD_project/README.md

 - **Classification results.txt**: This file provides:
   - Predicted class labels for new observations.
-  - Discriminant values for each possible class.
+  - Discriminant scores for each possible class.
   - The patterns used to justify each classification.

 This is an example of the classification results file.